Penang

 or the Temple of the Azure Cloud

 Some devotees from as far away as Singapore and Taiwan come to pray in the temple on Chor Soo Kong's birthday (the sixth day of the first lunar month).
-The temple was built in about 1850 and
+Even more snakes appear on this day.

 Snakes in the temple.